Skip to main content

 Both these methods have their own pros and cons.

-The acidic method is used to etch off the inner layers in a rigid PCB.
-This method involves chemical solvents like Ferric chloride (FeCl3) OR Cupric Chloride (CuCl2).
-The acidic method is more precise and cheaper but time-consuming, compared to the alkaline method.
-This method is implemented for the inner layers because the acid doesn’t react with the photoresist and doesn’t damage the required part.
-Also, the undercuts are minimum in this method.
+This procedure is more precise and cheaper but time-consuming, compared to the alkaline method.
+It is implemented for the inner layers because the acid doesn’t react with the photoresist and doesn’t damage the required part.
+Also, the undercuts are minimal when you use this technique.

 Etching undercuts formed after the wet etching process

 Cupric chloride is the most widely used etchant since it accurately etches off smaller features.
-The cupric chloride process also provides a constant etch rate and continuous regeneration, comparatively at a lower cost.
+This process also provides a constant etch rate and continuous regeneration, comparatively at a lower cost.

 Note: The use of chlorine gas requires adequate ventilation, tank and cylinder storage, and leak-detection equipment.
 Furthermore, it requires emergency protocols, personal protective equipment, trained operators, and approval from the fire department.